iszczesniak/cpp/memory/index.md

 # Function call convention

-The *call convention* are the technical details on how exactly a function is called, which depend on the system architecture, the operating system, and the compiler.
+The *call convention* are the technical details on how exactly a function is called, which depend on the platform (the system architecture, the operating system, and the compiler).
 C++ does not specify a call convention, but some C++ functionality (like the constructor elision and the return value optimization) follows from a typical call convention.

+A regular C++ programmer doesn't have to know such details, but mentioning them is worthwhile to understand that C++ is a part of computer systems that evolve.
+In that evolotion, C++ must be binary compatible with C (so that C++ can call C functions), where new C++ functionality can be implemented on supported platforms.

+There are many call conventions that depend mostly on the processor capabilities.
 Typically, a call convention requires that the caller of the function (i.e., the code that calls the function):

 * creates the function parameters on the stack,

 * allocates memory for the return value.

+Parameters are created on the stack because a processor might be unable to store them (in registers).
+The caller allocates memory for the return value because it may not fit in a processor, yet it should be available to the caller once the function returns.

 Small data may be passed or returned in processor registers.
 For instance, a function can take an argument or return as a result an